 In 2012, Pirro moved up into MotoGP, racing in the CRT category.
 Thanks to good results, he joined Ducati in 2013 as a test rider to develop the Desmosedici GP bike and participated in three races as a wild-card.
 He also stood in for the injured Ben Spies within the Pramac Racing Team in seven others GPs and took part in the last round of the Superbike World Championship as a replacement for Carlos Checa on the Ducati 1199.

-In 2014, Pirro continued his vital development work and was called in to replace the injured Cal Crutchlow in the factory team at the Argentina GP.
-He took part in five more races as a wild-card, scoring 18 points and ending the year nineteenth overall.
-The 2015 season saw him again with Ducati, with three races in MotoGP as a wild-card, and two in World Superbike in place of Davide Giugliano on the Panigale R. He scored points in almost all of the races he took part in, finishing 21st in both championships.
-In addition, Michele took part in CIV on a Barni Racing Panigale R, dominating the Superbike category and winning the championship hands down.
+Pirro continued his testing activity the following year and replaced Cal Crutchlow in the factory team for the Argentina GP.
+He competed in five races as a wild-card, scoring eighteen points and ending the year 19th overall.
+The 2015 season saw him again with Ducati, with three appearances in MotoGP as a wild-card and two in World Superbike on the Panigale R in place of Davide Giugliano.
+Pirro scored points in almost every race, finishing 21st in both championships.
+Also, he took part in CiV on the Panigale R of the Barni Racing Team, dominating the Superbike category and winning half of the races on the calendar.

-The 2016 season saw him take part in nine GPs: two as a wild-card on the factory bike and two in place of Iannone within the Ducati Team.
-He replaced Danilo Petrucci in three races with the Pramac Racing Team, and Loris Baz two more with Avintia Ducati, picking up 36 points in the World Championship and finishing 19th overall.
-In 2017 he took part in three races as a wild-card on the third factory bike, scoring 25 points.
-He also repeated his success in CIV Superbike, taking his Panigale R to victory in 11 out of 12 races.
+The 2016 season saw him taking part in nine GPs: two as a wild-card on the third factory bike and two as a replacement for Andrea Iannone in the factory team.
+He also replaced Danilo Petrucci in the Pramac Racing Team in three races and Loris Baz in the Avintia Racing Team in two more, picking up 36 points and finishing 19th in the standings.
+In 2017 he took part in three races as a wild-card on the third factory bike, scoring twenty-five points.
+He repeated his success in Superbike at CiV, taking his Panigale R to victory in 11 out of 12 races.